 - 1. Queer is an umbrella term that is used to refer to the entire LGBT+ community - 2.
 Queer is also used as an alternative to labels and categories such as lesbian, gay, bisexual, trans etc. to "queer" the idea of categorisation. - 3.
 Some women who define as Queer do not define as LGBT+. - 4.
 Queer women face specific discrimination through a combination of sexism and queerphobia. - 5.
 The NUS Women's Campaign Committee does not currently have a queer rep. - 6.
-The composition of the current committee is as follows: - a.
-The Officer of the Campaign with voting rights, elected at Conference as Chair - b.
-Women's Campaign representative on the NEC with voting rights, elected at Conference - c.
-Up to 12 Individual Members with voting rights, elected at Conference and from caucuses: - i.
-Four Open places - ii.
-One Bisexual representative - iii.
-One Lesbian representative - iv.
-One Trans representative - v.
-One Further Education representative - vi.
-One Black Students' representative - vii.
-One Disabled Students' representative - viii.
-One representative with caring responsibility - ix.
-One international representative - d.
-The Women's Officers for each of the nations; Scotland, Wales and Northern Ireland with voting rights

-102 In addition any Women on the NEC may be invited to attend Committee meetings as observers with speaking rights only.
+The composition of the current committee is as follows: - 7.
+The Officer of the Campaign with voting rights, elected at Conference as Chair - 8.
+Women's Campaign representative on the NEC with voting rights, elected at Conference - 9.
+Up to 12 Individual Members with voting rights, elected at Conference and from caucuses: - 10.
+Four Open places - 11.
+One Bisexual representative - 12.
+One Lesbian representative - 13.
+One Trans representative - 14.
+One further Education representative - 15.
+One Black Students' representative - 16.
+One Disabled Students' representative - 17.
+One representative with caring responsibility - 18.
+One international representative - 19.
+The Women's Officers for each of the nations; Scotland, Wales and Northern Ireland with voting rights - 20.102 In addition any Women on the NEC may be invited to attend Committee meetings as observers with speaking rights only.

-- 1. Queer women who do not self-define as LGBT+ deserve a place on the NUS Women's Committee. - 2.
-Women's campaign should actively challenge queerphobia within our own structures and in wider society.
+- 1. Queer women who do not self-define as LGBT+ deserve a place on the NUS Women's Committee. - Women's campaign should actively challenge queerphobia within our own structures and in wider society.